-2. Another highly selected area is "give each other feedback."
+2. Another highly selected area is "give one another feedback."
 How would the team benefit if people challenged each other to do this more often?
 How realistic is that goal for this team?

 Taking Action to Hold One Another Accountable